spessasus/spessasynth_core/docs/index.md

 - [Multi-Port files explained](extra/about-multi-port.md) - Explanation of the Multi-Port MIDI feature.
 - [The DLS Conversion problem](extra/dls-conversion-problem.md) - The limits of the SF2 -> DLS conversion.
 - [NPM Exports](extra/all-npm-exports.md) - a listing of all the NPN exports in the `spessasynth_core` NPM package.

+!!!
+Tip

+    If you encounter any errors in this documentation, please **open an issue!**